Dirk's professional Accordion Tuner 2.5

 The errors of the measured reeds are shown by the tuner numerically.
 These errors can be calculated with respect to the exact frequency from the scale.
-This way the reeds must be tuned so that the measured errors are equal to the desired beat.
-The moving red needles show the same errors.
-The errors can also be calculated with respect to the desired beat from the beat list.
+This way the reeds must be tuned so that the measured errors (upper values) are equal to the desired errors (lower values) from the beat list.
+The errors can also be calculated with respect to the desired errors from the beat list.
 This way the reeds must be tuned so that the measured errors are all zero.
 The method that is used to calculate the errors can be configured in the configuration screen (Menu - Settings).

 9b.
 Read the errors with the moving needles

 The errors of the measured reeds are also shown by the tuner by means of moving red needles.
 These errors are calculated with respect to the exact frequency from the scale.
 The scale of the gauge runs from 50 Cent too low to 50 Cent too high.
 This is the range of one semitone.
 This way the reeds must be tuned so that the measured errors are equal to the desired beat.
 The errors cannot be calculated here with respect to the desired beat from the beat list.
 The absolute frequencies of the measured reeds can be shown in text boxes (in Hertz).
 With the 'Freq' button at the bottom of the tuner these boxes can be turned on and off.

 10. Read the beats

 The beats of the measured reeds are shown by the tuner numerically.
 The 'Hz/Cent' button changes between presentation in Hertz or in Cent.